abdelrahmanYaseen/AI_Astar_Maze_TSP/README.md

 HOW TO COMPILE:

-      All what you need to do is to open Main.py, put the name of the file that contains the map.
+      All what you need to do is to run Main.py, enter the name of the file that contains the map.
       Choose if you want an animation
       and then run.